shamim4s/linux-guide/readme.md

-## How to Boot Ubuntu into Text Mode / Console / Command Line for low-spec Computer
+## How to Boot Ubuntu into Text Mode / Console / Command Line for low-spec Computer On Oracle Virtual Box

 <br />